os-climate/sostrades-core/sos_trades_core/execution_engine/documentation/build_sos_very_simple_multi_scenario.markdown

 A variable that has the same full name and belongs to two disciplines with an input/output status, is a coupled variable.

 ### SoSTrades trades off or scenarios
-We want to create several scenarios, where a scenario is a set of $(x_k)$ coherent input values.
+We want to create several scenarios, where a scenario is a set of 'x_k' coherent input values.
 Each process will be defined by its name provided in a list ['Scenario_1', 'Scenario_2', 'Scenario_3', ...]

 | Scenario      | Scenario name |               |      'x_j'        |               |               |